gstroup/apimocker/README.md

 ```
 In this example the headers x-requested-by and dummy will be returned on the response.  contentType can be specified separately, as it is above, or specified as "content-type" in the "headers" map.

-### Templating your JSON
+### Templating your response
-You can take values in the route and insert them into your json.
-All you need to do is set "enableTemplate" to true, specify a content type and have a matching @ (or in the case of unquoted numbers, use @@) in the mock json file.
-Here's an example:
+Templating is a powerful feature which allows values in the route,  request parameters, or POST data to be inserted into the response, be it JSON, HTML, etc.

+To utilize this capability, in the request string, insert a colon followed by a variable identifier at the location where the value should be substituted.
+Then set "enableTemplate" to true, specify a content type, and in the response file, wherever the substitution should appear, insert the '@' symbol followed by the chosen variable identifier.
+This placeholder can appear anywhere in the mock template file, including in multiple places.

+ In this first example, the values represented by Name and Number will be taken from the request and substituted into the response:

 config.json
 ```js